day8/re-frame/docs/on-stable-dom-handlers.md

   1. repeatedly used on a page, perhaps within the rows of a list or cells of a grid
   2. and then be re-rendered ***a lot***
-  3. involve the use of callbacks which are anonymous functions, created by renderers.
+  3. and involve creating anonymous callback functions in re-renders

 ## Equality Tests